Home » News & Updates » Tennessee Court Rules Photographs May Be Admitted to Impeach Testimony in Car Accident Case

 In Tennessee, relevant evidence is evidence that tends to make the determination of the existence of a material fact more or less probable than without the evidence.
 In other words, if a piece of evidence assists a jury in resolving an issue of fact, it is relevant.
 However, relevant evidence may nevertheless be excluded if its probative value is substantially outweighed by the danger of unfair prejudice, confusion of the issues, or misleading the jury, or by considerations of undue delay, waste of time, or needless presentation of cumulative evidence.

-Personal injury cases can be difficult to prove, but an experienced attorney can present the facts of your case persuasively to a judge or jury in order to obtain the best possible outcome.
+Personal injury cases can be difficult to prove and to impeach testimony, but an experienced attorney can present the facts of your case persuasively to a judge or jury in order to obtain the best possible outcome.
 The Nashville trial attorneys at Martin Heller Potempa & Sheppard understand that these cases require careful attention to detail, thorough preparation, and courtroom experience.
 We represent victims involved in premises liability accidents, motor vehicle collisions, medical malpractice, and other negligence cases.
 Contact our offices to speak with one of our attorneys at (615) 800-7096 or online.

 If You Need Legal Assistance, Contact MHPS Law Firm Today